Life Flight Network: Bases

 LifeFlight gained part 135 certification in 2013 from the Boise Idaho FSDO.

 In 2013 LifeFlight chose the Agusta 119KX as its helicopter platform leasing them for 10 years from a Chinese firm.
-Arizona-based Tri-State Care Flight assisted LFN in bridging the gap by allowing LFN to operate their new aircraft under Tri-State’s 135 certificate while maintaining in-service status and attaining their own part 135 certificate.
+Arizona-based Tri-State Care Flight assisted LFN in bridging the gap by allowing LFN to operate their new aircraft under Tri-State's 135 certificate while maintaining in-service status and attaining their own part 135 certificate.

 Currently, LFN is dissolving its A119Kx fleet and replacing them with Bell 429s and Bell 407s as the 10-year lease is coming due.

 Recent History and Expansion

 In 2015, LFN was awarded the coveted "Program of the Year" award by the Association of Air Medical Services.

 In 2020, at the request of its owner hospital consortium, LFN began to expand its ground presence in the Portland metro area to include BLS, ALS, and wheelchair van transport services.

 In March 2021, LFN and Bozeman Health announced a ground service partnership to provide transport services to Bozeman Health patients.

 At the 2021 Air Medical Transport Conference, LFN was awarded the "Program of the Year" award by the Association of Air Medical Services for the second time.

-In December 2021, LFN entered into a strategic alliance with Life Link III, which is an air medical transport agency based in Minneapolis, MN.
+In December 2021, LFN entered into a strategic alliance with Life Link III, which is an air medical transport agency based in Minneapolis.
 The "alliance will bring the organizations together to collaborate on best practices, process improvement, quality initiatives, and safety, all with a focus on the patients and communities they serve."

 In July 2022, Ben Clayton was announced as the new CEO of LFN.
 Prior to becoming CEO, Clayon served as interim CEO and COO, as well as a variety of operational and safety leadership roles.

 At the 2022 Air Medical Transport Conference, LFN's Neonatal & Pediatric Transport team was awarded the "Neonatal & Pediatric Transport Award of Excellence" by the Association of Air Medical Service.

-In September 2023, LFN announced that it would further expand its ground operations by partnering with Samaritan Health Services in Lincoln County, OR to provide BLS and ALS inter-facility transports.
+In September 2023, LFN announced that it would further expand its ground operations by partnering with Samaritan Health Services in Lincoln County, Oregon to provide BLS and ALS inter-facility transports.